 Hi, I'm Natalie.

 A born and raised Texas girl, I'm currently living in LA studying and working hard while I enjoy life on the west coast.
 I’m a W.V.T.
 Rusch Undergraduate Engineering Honors Program student at the University of Southern California Viterbi School of Engineering.
-I’m also honored to be representing the university as a Presidential Scholar, ranking among the top 0.5% of the university’s 52,000 applicants of the Class of 2019.
+I’m also honored to be representing the university as a Presidential Scholar for the Class of 2019.

 At USC, I am pursuing a Bachelor’s Degree in Computer Science and Business Administration (CSBA).
 Though CSBA is housed in the top-ranked Viterbi School of Engineering, the dual program allows me to also study in the Marshall School of Business.